Myles Straw Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is sixth in the league with a collective 9.2 strikeouts per nine innings.
+- The Angels pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels have the 25th-ranked team ERA among all MLB pitching staffs (4.81).
+- The Angels have a 4.80 team ERA that ranks 25th among all MLB pitching staffs.

-- Angels pitchers combine to surrender 182 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Angels pitchers combine to rank 23rd in baseball in home runs allowed (182 total, 1.3 per game).

-- Diaz makes his first start of the season for the Angels.

-- It's the first appearance this season for the 26-year-old left-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.